 A word about watching British/European DVDs in the

 Because most of Wendy's work has been for British movie and television production companies, those movies and TV shows of hers which are commercially available on DVD (and, less frequently now, on video tape) tend to be in PAL format, with the DVDs additionally set to a region code of "2".
-This is an obstacle for US (and other non-European) viewers, since TV, VCR, and DVD equipment sold for use in the US is not compatible with PAL format products, nor with region codes other than "1" or "0".
+This is an obstacle for US (and other non-European) viewers, since TV, VCR, and DVD equipment sold for use in the US is not compatible with PAL format products, nor do they support region codes other than "1" or "0".
 What to do?
 Stand-alone DVD players which are multisystem and region-free are available and not too expensive.
 If you don't mind watching disks on your computer, many -- if not most -- DVD-ROM drives tend to be multisystem.

 As for the region coding: in the past, your webmeister used an excellent product DVD Region + CSS Free.
 It permitted the commercial disk to be viewed on the DVD-ROM drive of one's computer regardless of the region to which the disk (or the player) had been set.
 Unfortunately, as of 2015 it is unclear whether the product is still available, or even functional on modern 64-bit PC systems.
 The product's home website is defunct.
 So, what to do?
 LG makes some pretty good (and inexpensive) DVD-RW burner units, which are multiplayer and USB-connected.
-Such a player as a second DVD drive, used exclusively for playing Region 2 disks, is a reasonable alternative that avoids the "lock after 5 region switches" threat to one's primary DVD unit.
+Such a player as a second DVD drive, used exclusively for playing Region 2 disks, is a reasonable alternative that neatly avoids the asinine "lock after five region switches" threat to one's primary DVD unit.

 Playing audio files